 Sex education is a subject discussed within an academic context too.
 Some students might have a class, course, or lesson on a topic related to sex education.
 And having to write an essay on this topic is one of the tasks they can get.
 If you want to write a good essay about sex education problem, here you can find thousands of abortion essay topics or another to about sex education.
-There are thousands of abortion essay topics to choose from that will present distinct perspectives on sex education and abortion.
+There are pro choice argumentative essay topics to choose from that will present distinct perspectives on sex education and abortion.

 Opinions on Abortion

 Abortion is another debatable topic in Portugal, but in the rest of the world too.
 Until 1984, abortion in Portugal was completely illegal.
 However, some protests and campaigns began and marched for legal abortion and contraception.
 Even though abortion is now legal in Portugal, based on some grounds and if done until the 10th week of pregnancy, the opinions are divided.
 Of course, some people are pro-abortion and those who are against it.
 Their arguments are distinct but it all comes down to a single difference in their thinking patterns: when does life begin?